 Models over which rules will be operating

 The SIMF meta model describes the language structure and semantics.
-This language includes context, situations and first-class n-ary associations as can be seen in the following diagram:
+This language includes context, situations and first-class n-ary Relationship Types (i.e., having multiple Properties), as can be seen in the following diagram:

 The reader is referred to the specification for details.
-What should be noted is the use of context as the binding between propositions (has assertion) and what they contextualize (contextualizes) and the definition of relationships as first-class (relationships may participate in other relationships and be in specific time and other context).
+What should be noted is the use of Context (see upper-left in diagram) as the binding between Propositions (has assertion, shown middle right in diagram) and what they contextualize (contextualizes, shown upper-left in diagram) and the definition of relationships as first-class (relationships may participate in other relationships and be in specific time and other context).
 This is the structure over which SIMF rules will be operating.
 Also note that rules are themselves a subtype of Proposition, and thus rules may be contextualized and subject to other rules.

 Rules for defining conceptual models